 Algonquin College's DARE (Discovery, Applied Research, and Entrepreneurship) District on the Woodroffe Campus consists of both renovations and new construction.
-Renovations and a seismic upgrade were completed on the existing library across 25,000 square feet and two levels.
-A third floor was added to the library, with a feature ceiling made of Nail-Laminated Timber (wood panels composed of ordinary lengths of lumber set on edge and nailed together).
+Renovations and a seismic upgrade were completed at the existing library across 25,000 square feet and two levels.
+A third floor was added to the library, with a feature ceiling made of nail-laminated timber (wood panels composed of ordinary lengths of lumber set on edge and nailed together).
 A 5,500-square-foot, one-story addition connects the library to the adjacent "Building C" tower.
-The courtyard bordered by the new and renovated facilities has been renovated and includes a large gathering circle.
-Construction took place within a busy operational college campus.
+The courtyard bordered by the new and renovated facilities has been itself remodeled and includes a large gathering circle.
+Construction took place on a busy and operational college campus.

 The new construction consists of a combination of cast-in-place concrete, structural steel, and timber structural elements.
-New design features include removal and replacement of an entire façade, coupled with architectural aluminum elements and Dynamic Glazing (providing solar control within the facility).
+New design features include the removal and replacement of an entire façade, coupled with architectural aluminum elements and electro-chromic "smart" glass (providing solar control within the facility).
 The project was built to LEED Gold certification standards.